Thesavagecoder7784/Statistical-Data-Analysis-With-Pandas/README.md

 -New York City Airbnb listings analysis (Price, neighbourhood, availabilty etc.) (D)

--Spanish National Team 2020 = Enter a number to get the name and details of the player (ND)

--Belgian National Team 2020 = Enter a number to find the name and details of the player (ND)

--Brazilian National Team 2020 = Enter a number to find the name of the player (D)

--Argentina National Team 2020 = Enter a number to find the name of the player (D)

--Portugal National Team 2020 = Enter a number to find the name of the player,age,market value  (D)

--Croatia National Team 2020 = Enter a number to find the name of the player,age,market value (D)

 -2018 FIFA World Cup Sqauds Player Analysis(D)

 ### Check out my LinkedIn Profile [here](https://www.linkedin.com/in/prabhat-palraj-237719172/)